optivem/find-docker-images-action/README.md

 1. **JSON Parsing**: Parses the input JSON array of images
 2. **Batch Processing**: Processes each image in sequence
 3. **Image Pull**: Uses `docker pull` to download each specified image
-4. **Digest Extraction**: Inspects each image to extract its SHA256 digest
+4. **Digest Resolution**: Inspects each image to resolve its SHA256 digest
 5. **JSON Output**: Creates a comprehensive JSON object with all results and status information
 6. **Error Handling**: Continues processing other images if one fails